 As part of the 100,000 Strong Initiative, MSU has secured two scholarship grants:

-We offer nine different programs ranging from a full academic year of study to several summer options and a unique seminar for incoming freshman.
+We offer six different programs ranging from a full academic year of study to several summer options.

 Eligibility: Preference will be given to applicants who: